The role of the kidneys is often underrated when we think about our health.

 This diagram provides a visual introduction to the kidneys.
 Click on the diagram to view this animation about how your kidneys work.

-We acknowledge DaVita for allowing us to use these images as a teaching resource on our website.
+We acknowledge DaVita for allowing us to use these images as a teaching resource

 The role your kidneys play